Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 The Budget-Friendly Option That Surprised Me

 Look, I tried the Parents Choice breast pads when I was trying to save some cash, and you know what?
 They weren't half bad.
 Were they as fancy as some other brands?
 No. Did they get the job done?
 Absolutely.
 Sometimes the simple solution works just fine.
-Silver Nursing Cups also helped when I needed extra protection.
+However, for added protection against soreness, I always paired them with Go Mommy® Silver Nursing Cups.

 The Real Talk About Daily Use